enjoytime1101-spec/bbrab-unified-icons/skill/bbrab-icon-workflow/references/button-policy.md

 # Button Policy

+## Risk-first rule

+Classify the complete label before choosing presentation.
+Money, identity, authorization, destructive, and important commit words override lower-risk words in the same label.
+“Send payment”, “Copy and delete”, and “Confirm send” therefore retain visible text.

-## Pure icon allowed
+## Icon-only allowed

-Send, close, back, refresh, search, clear input, copy, expand/collapse, contextual more menu, media play/pause, undo, and redo may use icon-only treatment when the surrounding interface makes the action obvious.
+Send, close, back, refresh, search, clear current input, copy, expand/collapse, contextual more menu, media play/pause, and undo may use icon-only treatment only when the label exactly matches one approved action and the surrounding interface makes it obvious.

-Requirements: `aria-label`, tooltip, keyboard focus, at least 44×44 CSS px hit target on touch surfaces, visible hover/active/disabled states, and immediate outcome feedback.
+Requirements: `aria-label`, tooltip, keyboard focus, at least a 44 × 44 CSS pixel hit target on touch surfaces, visible hover/active/disabled states, and immediate outcome feedback.

 ## Icon plus visible text

-Bookmark, like, comment, share, upload, download/export, edit, new/add, and stop should normally retain visible text.
-Text can be reduced only in a mature, narrow toolbar where every action has an accessible name and tooltip.
+Bookmark, like, comment, share, upload, download/export, edit, add/new, and stop should normally retain visible text.
+Text can be reduced only in a mature, narrow toolbar where the object is explicit and every action remains accessible.

 ## Visible text required